New dynamic global employment tracker

 What do we do if someone displays symptoms while at work?

-Based on the Moscow Decree, the employer must arrange to take the temperatures of all employees and suspend from work those employees who have an elevated temperature.
-However, Russia’s Labor Code sets out the specific grounds for suspending an employee from work and an employee having a high temperature is not on the list of grounds; therefore, such suspension from work is dubious from the legal standpoint.
+Based on the Moscow Decree, the employer must arrange to take the temperatures of all employees and “not admit” to work those employees who have symptoms of acute viral respiratory infection.
+However, Russia’s Labor Code sets out the specific grounds for suspending an employee from work and an employee having a high temperature or other symptoms of acute viral respiratory infection is not on the list of grounds; therefore, such suspension from work is dubious from the legal standpoint.
 However, given the complexity of the situation we believe that the employer’s general obligation is to ensure safe working conditions and to adopt measures protecting employees’ life and health.

 |5.
 Employee data privacy||